September 7, 2019

 After lunch I headed out first.
 The German guy, I think his name was Ole 🤔, needed to dry off and put his boots back on again.
 I just walked straight through with trail shoes on and all.
 You’ll see that in the YouTube video (Lightweight Backpacking in Swedish Lapland 2019/09 Part 1) when it is published.
 I’ll put a link in at the bottom of this post later.

 At some stage I glimpsed someone in front of me walking without a backpack.
 I thought it a little strange.
 “G’day mate” he said ….
 What would be the odds to come across another Australian out in the middle of the mountains high above the Arctic Circle?
-He was apparently planning on overnighting in the hut in image 12.
+He was apparently planning on overnighting in the hut.
 We had a chat for a while and then I continued.

 The descent with views of the lake, with the Sjangeli huts on the eastern side, is magnificent.
 From the Sjangeli peak to my camp for the day is 4 km and the height difference is 300 meters.

-To the right hand side of the huts, image 15, there is an old copper mine.
+To the right hand side of the huts there is an old copper mine.
 “Closed almost 200 years ago, but left lots of pits in the ground and some houses that are now partly restored.”
-Refer Tweet below in image 16.
+Refer Tweet below.

 Approximately 1½ KM from Unna Allagas, after crossing the stream first, I found a perfect location for my Tarptent Notch with a beautiful view of the valley east which will take you to Abiskojaure.

 My German friend, Ole, stayed on the eastern side of the stream that I had to cross to get to my site.
-You can just make out the stream in image 17.
 He’ll be taking his boots off first thing in the morning and getting his feet wet when he has to cross it.
 I never saw him again.
 He would be entering Norway from here I believe.
 I would be heading east in the morning.

 At 17:10 PM I sent a message home with my location and advised that I would be camping here for the night.